antirez/ST77xx-pure-MP/README.md

 The alternative to this approach is writing directly to the display memory, which is often slow, since initiating SPI transfers for little data (for instance in the case of a single pixel drawing) is costly, especially in MicroPython.

 **This driver's goal is to try to optimize direct memory access as much as possible** in order to have acceptable performances even if it's pure MicroPython code that uses SPI memory access to the display memory.
+However, when enough memory is available (for instance when using ESP32 S3 devices), this driver also allows to enable the framebuffer and draw much faster graphics, or even mix the two approaches.

 Why don't implement the driver directly in C?
 Because MicroPython default installs are what most people have access to :) And a C driver requires rebuilding MicroPython, which is not a trivial process involving installing embedded IDEs, cross compiling and so forth.